Jack Wisby: Historical Paintings of Marin County

 In 2007, Harrison curated a handsome Bolinas Museum exhibition that presented the paintings of Thaddeus and Ludmilla Welch and produced the book Pastoral California: The Art of Thaddeus and Ludmilla Welch that accompanied it.
 Thaddeus Welch was a mentor to Jack Wisby.
 The Welchs often visited friends in Bolinas and are both renowned for their paintings of West Marin around the turn of the 20th century.

 In the planning stages of this exhibition, Bolinas Museum put out a call for Jack Wisby paintings, and collectors quickly responded.
 Some had purchased his work in galleries or at auctions, while others own Wisby paintings passed down as heirlooms from family members who knew the Wisbys.
 Dewey Livingston, curator of the Jack Mason Museum in Inverness, California, and his team had presented exhibitions of select Wisby’s paintings in the past.
 They pointed the way to several private collections in addition to graciously lending a painting of an Inverness scene for this exhibition.
 We thank the individuals and families who loaned works from their private collections and those who have donated Wisby paintings to the Bolinas Museum Permanent Collection.
 Thank you to the Mill Valley Library, Belvedere Tiburon Landmark Society, and the Capitol Art Program of the California State Legislature.
-Also, special thanks to Bolinas Museum’s Executive Director Jennifer Gately and registrar Kirston Lightowler for their support.
+Also, special thanks to Bolinas Museum’s former Executive Director Jennifer Gately and registrar Kirston Lightowler for their support.
 Thank you to Laurie Thompson at the Anne T. Kent California Room of the Marin County Library for assistance in research, and North Point Gallery Director, Jessie Dunn-Gilbert, for her contribution to bringing this book to fruition.
 Thank you to Alfred Harrison for his knowledge, curatorial skill, dedication to early California painting, and outstanding efforts in developing a catalog for all to enjoy.

 Curator of Coastal Marin Art and History